albertum1/cfc_team/README.md

 # Call For Code Spot: Australian Wildfires
-Elvis C, Shruti Chaturvedi, Divyansh Choubisa, Tiffany Sung, Albert Um

 ## Objective
-The goal of this project is to forecast wildfires in Australia for February 2021.
+The objective of this project is to forecast wildfires in Australia for February 2021.
 The estimated fire area represents the summation of fire activity in a 1km by 1km region.
 The Australian 7 regions are:
 - NSW = New South Wales
 - NT = Northern Territory
 - QL = Queensland